 – if the Product’s correct price is higher than the price stated on our site, we will contact you in writing as soon as possible to inform you of this error and we will give you the option of continuing to purchase the Product at the correct price or cancelling your order.
 We will not process your order until we have your instructions.
 If we are unable to contact you using the contact details you provided during the order process, we will treat the order as cancelled and notify you in writing.

 How to pay

-You can only pay for Products using a debit card or credit card.
+You can pay for Products using Paypal or a debit card or credit card.
 We accept the following cards: Mastercard, Visa, UCB and Maestro.
 The exception to this is vouchers which can be used online, using the voucher code supplied.

 Some of the Products we sell to you come with a manufacturer’s guarantee.
 For details of the applicable terms and conditions, please refer to the manufacturer’s guarantee provided with the Product.

 If you are a consumer, a manufacturer’s guarantee is in addition to your legal rights in relation to Products that are faulty or not as described.
 Advice about your legal rights is available from your local Citizens’ Advice Bureau or Trading Standards office.

 This clause only applies if you are a business customer.